slatedocs/slate/source/includes/v1/_introduction.md

 * You may access the API over either HTTP or HTTPS.

 <aside class="notice">
-  <strong>Note:</strong> Before you proceed, go through <a href="https://woocommerce.github.io/woocommerce-rest-api-docs">WooCommerce REST API</a> for proper understanding.
+  <strong>Note:</strong> Before you proceed, go through <a target="_blank" href="https://woocommerce.github.io/woocommerce-rest-api-docs">WooCommerce REST API</a> for proper understanding of WCMp and WooCommerce REST API.
 </aside>

 ## JSONP ##

 JSONP is a method for sending JSON data without worrying about cross-domain issues.
 The JSON data is wrapped up in a callback function as a parameter inside it, but obviously keeping in mind the function exists on the client.

-WP REST API supports JSONP by default about which you may read it [here](https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_jsonp).
+WP REST API supports JSONP by default about which you may read it <a target="_blank" href="https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_jsonp">here</a>.

 A syntactical representation of a JSONP request is provided below:
 <div class="wcmp-api-endpoint">